Lukashku/lukashku.github.io/hackthebox/_posts/2019-10-19-ellingson.md

 <center><h3>Summary</h3></center>

-- Find a python interactive console by enumerating the Ib page
+- Find a python interactive console by enumerating the web page
 - Use the interactive console to add your SSH public key to the <b>authorized_keys</b> file and then SSH in
 - Unshadow the <b>shadow.bak</b> and <b>passwd</b> files and crack the password using <b>john</b>
 - Use the cracked password to SSH in as the new user